ROKAS RENEWABLES, A PIONEER IN THE DEVELOPMENT OF WIND ENERGY IN GREECE

 Global climate change policies further reinforce the role of renewables in the European energy transition.
 The pursuance of a solid RES investment program is not only a necessity for Greece but also a one-way solution for sustainable growth.

 The energy generation transition highlights the comparative advantage of Greece's renewable energy market, from an investment point of view, which demonstrates significant wind and solar prospects.

-Additional opportunities for the country's energy sector will come from further implementing the islands' grid interconnection as well as the development of the country's offshore wind industry, energy storage and hydrogen technologies.
+Additional opportunities for the country's energy sector are coming up from further implementing the islands' grid interconnection as well as the development of the country's offshore wind industry, energy storage and hydrogen technologies.